Kintyre/ksconf/docs/source/random.rst

 all local file locations.
 Splunk only writes to system, etc/users, and etc/apps local folders (and sometimes to deployment-apps app.conf local file, but that's a completely different story.)

-Also, there's also times where boolean values will show up in an unexpected manor because of how Splunk treats them internally.
+Also, there are times where boolean values will show up in an unexpected manor because of how Splunk treats them internally.
 I'm still not sure if this is a silly mistake in the default .conf files or a clever workaround to what's essentially a design flaw in the conf system.
 But either way, I suspect the user benefits.
 Because splunk accepts more values as boolean than what it will write out, this means that certain boolean values will always be explicitly store in the conf files.
-This means that man ``disabled`` and bunches of other settings in ``savedsearches.conf`` always get explicitly written.
+This means that ``disabled`` and bunches of other settings in ``savedsearches.conf`` always get explicitly written.
 How is that helpful?
 Well, imagine what would happen if you accidentally changed ``disabled = 1`` in the global stanzas in savedsearches.conf.
 Well, *nothing* if all savedsearches have that values explicitly written.
 The point is this: there are times when